"Dear Carol, I feel dumb in class—what can I do?"

 Dear Not a Star Student,

-When classes start after the holidays, roll up your sleeves, sit up front, keep up with your homework and, if possible, talk to your teacher or a learning specialist about how you feel.
-The most important thing for you to remember is that you don't have to be perfect--but you do have to try.
+This week, roll up your sleeves, sit up front, keep up with your homework and, if possible, talk to your teacher or a learning specialist about how you feel.
+The most important thing for you to remember is that you don't have to be perfect—but you do have to try.
 Making a sincere effort to do a good job is something to be proud of, no matter what grade you get.

 We want to hear from you!
 Go here to submit questions to Carol about every sticky sitch life throws at you.